bird-sanctuary/extended-dshot-telemetry/README.md

 - `Temperature`: 1000 ms for example, at ms cycle 333
 - `Voltage`: 1000 ms for example, at ms cycle 666

+## Timing
+A bi-directional response frame (EDT frame) is to be sent 30μs after a DSHOT frame has been released.
+This interval does **not** depend on DSHOT speed.

 ## Glossary
 * TBD: To be defined
 * prefix: The first four bits of the telemetry frame